gnat/surreal/README.md

 * 💡 Solves the classic jQuery bloat problem: Am I getting 1 element or an array of elements?
   * `me()` is guaranteed to return 1 element (or first found, or null).
   * `any()` is guaranteed to return an array (or empty array).
   * No more checks = you write less code.
-Bonus: Code reads more like self-documenting english.
+Bonus: Code more like self-documenting english.

 ## 👁️ How does it look?